• Skip to primary navigation

 • Usually, I refrigerate oranges and squeeze them just before making a mimosa.
 It gives a very fresh taste.

-• If you want to make an alcoholic version, then substitute apple cider with Champagne or sparkling wine
+• If you want to make an alcoholic version, then substitute sparkling apple cider with Champagne or sparkling wine.

 Nutrition